 The church was erected in the northern part of the city, where it was part of a large complex of hospital and monastery buildings, in the western part belonging to the Crusaders with the Red Star, and in the eastern part to the Franciscans.
 From the north, the site was limited by city defensive walls, from the west, the street ran towards the city gate, and from the south, the street directed towards the Franciscan church of St. James and then along the arch through the Sand Gate to the bridge towards the Sand Island.

-The church from the 13th century consisted of a two-bay, aisleless nave and also a two-bay, slightly narrower and longer chancel on the eastern side.
+The church from the 13th century consisted of a two-bay, aisleless nave with interior dimensions of 10 x 14.5 meters, and also a two-bay, slightly narrower and longer chancel on the eastern side, interior dimensions of 6.7 x 15 meters.
 The entrance to it then led through the western wall, in a place later blocked with a low buttress.
 As a result of the expansion from the 14th-15th century, it achieved a cross-plan layout, with the arms of the transept closed polygonally and the chancel extended to the east, also closed polygonally.
 However, the cross did not have the traditional Latin form due to the addition of the transept to the short nave, and at the same time extending the eastern part of the church (expansion towards the west was not possible due to the street running there).
 The church was completed by a tower set between the chancel and the southern arm of the transept, square at the bottom, turning into an octagon from the 16th century.
 At that time, the nave was raised by about 2 meters for the second time.

 The short nave was divided into two rectangular bays covered with a cross-rib vault.
 Like the transept and the chancel, it was clasped from the outside with stepped buttresses, located perpendicular to each other in the western corners.
 The interior was lit from the south and west with a pointed window, while the entrance portals were placed in the northern and southern walls (the latter was created in the 13th century).